Josh Naylor Player Props: Guardians vs. Astros

-On Saturday, Josh Naylor (.500 on-base percentage in past 10 games, 170 points above season-long percentage) and the Cleveland Guardians play the Houston Astros, whose starting pitcher will be J.P.
-France.
-First pitch is at 6:10 PM ET.
+Josh Naylor and his .533 on-base percentage over his past 10 games (201 points higher than his season-long percentage), will be in action for the Cleveland Guardians versus the Houston Astros and Brandon Bielak on June 11 at 12:40 PM ET.

-He strung together two hits (going 2-for-7 with a double and two RBI) in his most recent appearance against the Astros.
+He racked up three RBI (going 2-for-3 with ) in his last game against the Astros.

 Josh Naylor Game Info & Props vs. the Astros